jgarber623/spaceholder.cc/CONTRIBUTING.md

 1. Push the branch to your fork of SpaceHolder: `git push origin your-descriptive-branch-name`.
 1. Create a new Pull Request and I'll give it a look!

 ## Code Style

 Code styles are like opinions: Everyone's got one and yours is better than mine.
 Here's how SpaceHolder should be written:

 - Use hard tabs for indentation in HTML, CSS, and JavaScript.
 Use two-space indentation in Ruby.
-- No trailing whitespace and blank lines should have whitespace removed.
+- Blank lines should have whitespace removed.
 - Prefer single quotes over double quotes unless interpolating.
 - Follow the conventions you see in the existing source code as best as you can.